ulb-sachsen-anhalt/ulb-zeitungsprojekt-hp1/README.md

-# Training Data Zeitungsdigitalisierung ULB
+# Training Data Zeitungsdigitalisierung HP I

-Data and workflow of the project "Zeitungsdigitalisierung Hauptphase I" at ULB Sachsen-Anhalt.
+Data of the DFG-Project "Zeitungsdigitalisierung Hauptphase I" at University and States Library Saxony-Anhalt (2019-2021).

-Includes [tesseract-ocr/tesstrain](https://github.com/tesseract-ocr/tesstrain) as submodule to do the actual tesseract model training via `lstmtraining`.

-Actual training data sets are located in `data` - subfolder, organized in subfolders for each newspaper's PPN respectively.
+In the progress of the project, there were 550.000 newspaper pages ocr-ed, at first with standard `frk+deu` model config.
+Finally, after the training process, all pages again with the final training model.

+OCR was done with Tesseract 4.x, training used a slighty adopted version of tesstrain.

+## Training data

+Training data pairs are located in `data` - subfolder.
+They  consist of more than 16.000 line images (tif-format) and corresponding textual groundtruth transcriptions.

+*Attenzione*
+Downloading / cloning this repository might take some time depending on your network connection!

+## Additional resources

+Additional resources can be found inside the `resources` directory.
+Besides rudimentary `*.number` and `.punc` files it also contains the `*.wordlist` file that might be used final `*. traineddata`.

+The wordlist contains more than 25.000 entries (double checked).
+Feel free to use it as extension for custom models related to german historical newspapers (1870-1945).

+Further, it includes several Tesseract 4 unicharset-files, grabbed from <https://github.com/tesseract-ocr/langdata_lstm>.

-## Installation
+## Training

-### Prerequisities
+### Installation Prerequisities

-First of all, you need of course a tesseract installation, since tesstrain is like a middle-ware to run the actual training with tesseract itself.
+First of all, you need a tesseract installation, since tesstrain is like a middle-ware to run the actual training with tesseract's `lstmtrain` itself.
 Please install tesseract from `ppa:alex-p/tesseract-ocr` or compile yourself.
-The training runs at ULB started with tesseract 4.1.1.
+The training at ULB used tesseract 4.x

-Next, we need a base model to start our training from.
+Next, get a base model to start from.

 * `frk`: <https://github.com/tesseract-ocr/tessdata_best/raw/master/frk.traineddata>
 * `Fraktur`: <https://github.com/tesseract-ocr/tessdata_best/raw/master/script/Fraktur.traineddata>